digidem/mapeo-core/README.md

 ### `db.observationCreate(feature, cb)`

 Create a new observation given the feature.
+Will fail if an object with the same id already exists.
+In that case, use `observationUpdate` more explicitly.

 ### `db.observationUpdate(feature, cb)`